 The race starts just next to Croy Station and then meanders over Croy Hill, to Auchinstarry.
 Here we go into Dumbreck Marsh and do a loop of sorts through some flat but at times boggy stretches.
 The course rejoins the traditional route close to St Pat’s Sportsfield.
-From here we head to Twechar, following the canal towards Glasgow for a short spell before dropping under the canal via an old burn and tunnel and through Twechar, up over the Creecywood Trail and Bar Hill, descending towards Croy.
-The last few miles are up over Croy Hill, and retracing the opening 3k back to the base.
+From here we head through Twechar, up over the Creecywood Trail and Bar Hill, descending towards Croy.
+We then drop to the Boathouse from there and up the ATRX starting hill.
+The last few miles are up over Croy Hill, and retracing the opening 3k back to the base chiefly.

 There is a coffee kiosk at Croy Station.
 This provides some basic foods, hot drinks and snacks.
 There is a nearby Tesco (about 1 mile) and Mace shop in Croy for last minute snacks.
 There is talk of some cake being brought at the end and we hope the speedier runners aren’t too greedy.